[Written version from the Archives – May 6, 2016; premiere of the radio version July 28, 2022.]

 - After being virtually wiped out in the 19th century, wolves have returned and there are believed to be several thousand today.

 - And yes, there still are eagles in Germany.

 One of my wife’s fondest memories of Germany is the well maintained trails going through idyllic forests.
 She was visiting relatives during the late 1960’s and early 70’s.
 My impressions are both much later, and connected to the development of renewables.
-After my second trip to Germany, last year, I asked Andreas König, Head AG Wildlife Biology and Wildlife Management at the Technical University of Munich, where are Germany’s bears, wolves and eagles?
+After returning home in 2015, I asked Andreas König, Head of Wildlife Biology and Wildlife Management at the Technical University of Munich, ‘Where are Germany’s bears, wolves and eagles?’